NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 ![PID Graph](IdealPID.gif)

-By looking at this graph we can see 3 states that our PID Controller can possibly be in.
+By looking at this graph we can see 3 states that our PID Controller can be in.
 An overdamped state, underdamped state, or critically damped state.

 * Overdamped - The gains are too strong causing the PID curve too long to reach the target.
-This means that we are apply output for logner periods of time and overall just slow.
+This means that we are apply output for longer periods of time and overall just slow.
 * Underdamped - The gains are too low causing the PID curve to overshoot the target and potentially oscillate.
 * Critically damped - The gains cause the PID curve to take longer than desired to reach the target but ultimately has low to no oscillations.